Introduction

 Figure 4, Illustration of the Broadcast Address, within the Destination Address field.

-The IEEE 802.3 Standard
+The IEEE 802.3 Standard for the Destination Address

 In this case, we use this second bit-field to distinguish between locally and globally administered addresses.